-JSI positions on 10th Framework Programme
+Position on 10th Framework Programme

-The Jožef Stefan Institute is a growing fundamental science research organisation, prominent in the Central European HEU landscape, with more than 200 Horizon 2020 projects funded.
-We here focus on recommendations for concrete changes to be considered for the Tenth Framework Programme.
+The Jožef Stefan Institute (JSI) and the National Institute of Chemistry (NIC) from Slovenia are growing fundamental science research organisation, prominent in the Central European HEU landscape, with participation in more than 360 Horizon 2020 and Horizon Europe projects, coordination 77 of them.

+Our recommendations below aim for concrete changes to be considered for the Tenth Framework Programme.